NethServer/nethserver-digitalocean-marketplace/Readme.md

-# Nethserver DigitalOcean snapshot generator
+# NethServer DigitalOcean Marketplace Image

-Generate a base Nethserver image that can be used for create new droplets.
+Generate a base Nethserver image for the DigitalOcean Marketplace.

-**WARNING**

-The builded image is not updated, so must be manually update or enable automatic updates before use for production.

 ## Requirements